dell/omnia/docs/source/Overview/SupportMatrix/ValidationMatrix.rst

 Validation Matrix
 ------------------

-The following devices have been validated for Omnia v1.6.
+Omnia v1.6 deployment has been validated on the following devices and their combinations.

 Servers
 +++++++++